NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/01-Plot-Raster/01-Plot-Raster.md

 ---
 syncID: cdeed1d7546a4a179c0cd83b17a4938c
 title: "Raster 01: Plot Raster Data in R"
 description: "This tutorial explains how to plot a raster in R using R's base plot function.
-It also covers how to layer a raster on top of a hillshade to produce  an eloquent map."
+It also shows how to create a hillshade and layer a DSM raster on top of a hillshade to produce an eloquent map."
 dateCreated: 2015-10-2
 authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul
-contributors:	Jason Brown
+contributors:	Jason Brown, Bridget Hass
 estimatedTime: 30 minutes
-packagesLibraries: raster, rgdal
+packagesLibraries: terra
 topics: data-viz, raster, spatial-data-gis
 languagesTool: R
 dataProduct: DP3.30024.001